 To comply with the temporary recommendations under the PHEIC, it may be a requirement for some travellers to show proof of polio vaccination in the previous 4 weeks to 12 months.
 Check with your doctor for more information.

 Contraindications: Poliomyelitis vaccination should not be administered to individuals who have previously experienced a serious reaction to this vaccine or those who are known to be hypersensitive to any of the vaccine components.

 Level of protection

 The poliomyelitis vaccination provides over 95% of protection against severe infection with the poliovirus.

 Possible Side Effects

-Pain, redness or swelling at injection site occur in 10-15% of individuals but resolve in 3 days.
+- Pain, redness or swelling at the injection site occurs in 10-15% of individuals but resolves in 3 days.